Similes for Confident with Explanation and Examples

 Examples:

-1. She answered as confident as a traveler with a map, and she knew every step.
+1. She answered as confidently as a traveler with a map, and she knew every step.

 2. He walked forward as confident as a traveler on the right path, although others hesitated.

-3. She spoke as confident as someone who knows the direction, yet stayed flexible.
+3. She spoke as confidently as someone who knows the direction, yet stayed flexible.

 4. He stood as confident as a prepared explorer, so the group followed him.

-5. She faced the challenge as confident as a traveler with guidance, and she felt calm.
+5. She faced the challenge as confidently as a traveler with guidance, and she felt calm.

 Best Use: “You look sure of your plan.”
 “Yes, I’m as confident as a traveler with a map.”